-COF values generated in different laboratories or on different testers show wide variation when measuring the same film.
-For example, ASTM looked at the precision of COF data between laboratories and found standard deviations (depending on film type) between .02 and .12.
+COF values generated in different laboratories or on different testers can show wide variation when measuring the same film.
+For example, ASTM examined the precision of COF data between laboratories and found standard deviations (depending on film type) between .02 and .12.
 Therefore, it does not make sense to assume that there is necessarily a real difference between, for example, a .28 measured by one company and a .34 measured by another.

 Kinetic COF: Kinetic COF is the coefficient of friction value measured after surfaces are in motion at a constant speed.

 Machinability: Machinability, also known as machine performance, is the ability of a film to travel and track well through a packaging machine.
 Different machines favor different film properties, so a film may demonstrate good machinability on one piece of equipment but run very poorly on another.

 Non-migratory slip system: This term refers to newer technology that reduces the COF of films without the problems associated with fatty amides.
 ExxonMobil has been a leader in this area, engineering films with non-migratory additives and modified surfaces; these films have stable COFs and excellent converting and packaging machine performance.